Jesse Plemons

 Jesse Plemons in the series 'Love and Death'

-The actor took on the role of FBI Agent Tom White, who tried to investigate crimes in Osage County.
-The film's premiere took place at the Cannes Film Festival and received critical acclaim.
-In January 2024, it became known that "Killers of the Flower Moon" was contending for an Oscar in 10 categories.
+Plemons played FBI Agent Tom White, tasked with investigating crimes in Osage County.
+The film premiered at the Cannes Film Festival to critical acclaim.
+In January 2024, "Killers of the Flower Moon" earned Oscar nominations in 10 categories.

 Jesse Plemons in the movie 'Killers of the Flower Moon'